 Student leaders, faculty, and staff were the first to formally greet the Johns Hopkins University Class of 2020 at the convocation ceremony Wednesday night.

-After a pre-convocation dinner on Freshman Quad, Homewood's newest Blue Jays formed a more than 1,300-person line and made their way to Ralph S. O'Conner Recreation Center.
+After a pre-convocation dinner on Freshman Quad, Homewood's newest Blue Jays formed a more than 1,300-person line and made their way to Ralph S. O'Connor Recreation Center.

 The students posed for group selfies in semi-formal attire as they waited to take their seats.
 University faculty followed in a processional led by deans from the Krieger School of Arts and Sciences and the Whiting School of Engineering.